 Vintage Bracelets, 1940s Jewelry, Forstner JewelryThis vintage cuff bracelet is a variation of Forstner’s flexible bracelets, a popular style in the 1940s.
 This piece is formed from a tapering double-row with a decorative, fixed buckle.
 The polished finish of the center buckle adds a nice contrast to the coiled sides.
 Jewelry by Forstner was very well made and has retained its quality.
 Note that this piece is gold-filled, which means it has a thicker layer of gold than a piece that is gold-plated.
 This cuff is especially nice because the construction allows it to fit small- to medium-size wrists.
 Please note that dark areas in the photos are only reflections from the camera.
 Several Vogue ads for this company’s flexible bracelets in other styles date this cuff from about 1946-1947.
 Scroll down to see a sterling necklace in the same style by Walter Lampl as well as a gold-filled snake-chain necklace by Forstner.$ 295

-Vintage Dress Clips, 1940s Jewelry, Marcel Boucher JewelryThis luscious 1940s dress clip features baguettes and pavé set in rhodium-plated metal.
+Vintage Dress Clips, 1940s Jewelry, Marcel Boucher JewelryThis rhinestone dress clip from the late-1940s features sparkly baguettes and pavé set in rhodium-plated metal, creating a luscious statement piece.
 Even the underside of the furled upper corner is bejeweled.
 Marcel Boucher was one of the finest designers in this era, and this piece attests to his talent.
 Wear it to great effect on a weighty fabric, such as a coat or jacket.
 Or wear it as a bold pendant on a substantial chain.
 The third photo shows this clip on a sterling flexible choker from the same decade – scroll down to see it.
-Note that the stones do not have the yellow tinge suggested by the photos.$ 245
+Note that the stones do not have the yellow tinge suggested by the photos.$ 275